 Centuries-old olive trees.
 Crystal clear waters tucked into coves along the coast.
-Fresh granite and focaccia for lunch on summer days.
+Fresh granite, seafood and focaccia for lunch on summer days.
 Dusty, winding roads to far-off beaches.
-Whitewashed villages that look straight out of Greece.
-When I first visited Puglia, I fell in love with everything this Southern part of Italy has to offer… and that’s when I knew I had to write a post with the 10 best beaches in Puglia (with all of MY personal favorites).
+Whitewashed villages with sweeping views.
+When I first visited Puglia, I fell in love with everything this Southern part of Italy has to offer… and some of the region’s hidden gems: the best beaches in Puglia.
+Puglia beaches are truly some of the most beautiful beaches in Italy.

 That’s exactly why you should visit.
-Whether you plan to stay in Bari and take the train to nearby beaches or rent a car and drive down the coast, stopping at every small beach along the way, there’s so much to explore in Puglia Italia!
+Whether you plan to stay in Bari and soak up the electric culture and fresh food in Bari and then take the train to nearby beaches or rent a car and drive down the coast, stopping at every small beach along the way, there’s so much to explore in Puglia Italia!
 My trips to Puglia are some of my favorite beach destinations EVER, and I want to help you explore this gorgeous part of Italy.
 You won’t regret it!
 So, without further ado, these are my 10 best beaches in Puglia (plus, a bonus swimming hole in Puglia which I couldn’t leave off the list!).

 Want to save this post for later?
 Pin it below!